DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

       3. ```dMsg_Delete``` runs the code ```sScreen``` told it to, and the space that was occupied by that screen is now free to be used by other UI (user interface) elements.
       4. CRUICIALLY: despite the memory for the screen now available in memory, ```sScreen``` is NOT cleared, and still points to the same location of (now free) memory.
          Relating back to our example... ```sScreen``` would still have the value ```0x81579F34``` despite that region of memory now available to be overwritten.
-3. With the first text box deleted, we look at the 2nd NPC to start loading in the text prompts (despite them being invisible).
+3. With the first textbox deleted, we look at the 2nd NPC to start loading in the text prompts (despite them being invisible).
 4. We advance through the text of the 2nd NPC until we get to the final textbox, and make sure the final text prompt icon is visible.
 5. We look away from the 2nd NPC and close the final textbox.
 Because this NPC is offscreen, it will wait to call the deletion code until it goes back on screen.
 6. We position the camera in a certain way such that when we pull out the pictobox, the NPC unculls the same time the pictobox data loads in